publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schB/ptIII/m__us_usc_t26_s125.md

         (1) __In general__

-            For purposes of this title, a plan or other arrangement shall not fail to be treated as a cafeteria plan or health flexible spending arrangement merely because such arrangement provides for qualified reservist distributions.
+            For purposes of this title, a plan or other arrangement shall not fail to be treated as a cafeteria plan or health flexible spending arrangement (and shall not fail to be treated as an accident or health plan) merely because such arrangement provides for qualified reservist distributions.

         (2) __Qualified reservist distribution__

-        For purposes of this subsection, the term “qualified reservist distribution” means, <sup>\[2\]</sup>  <sup><sup> 2 So in original.
-The comma probably should not appear. </sup></sup>  any distribution to an individual of all or a portion of the balance in the employee’s account under such arrangement if—
+        For purposes of this subsection, the term “qualified reservist distribution” means any distribution to an individual of all or a portion of the balance in the employee’s account under such arrangement if—

             (A) such individual was (by reason of being a member of a reserve component (as defined in [section 101 of title 37][/us/usc/t37/s101], United States Code)) ordered or called to active duty for a period in excess of 179 days or for an indefinite period, and